HellianP/HellianP/README.md

 🎓 I'm a Computer Engineering student at **Universidade Federal do Vale do São Francisco – UNIVASF**
 📘 Constantly learning and evolving, both in tech and in life
-📚 Currently reading and exploring modern computing concepts
+📚 Currently exploring: web development (HTML5, CSS3), backend (PHP, Python) and databases (MySQL)
-💬 Feel free to reach out about tech, careers, or life
+💬 Let's connect!
+I’m open to talk about tech, learning paths, academic life or career opportunities
-⚡ Fun fact:
+⚡ Fun fact about me: I believe curiosity and persistence are more powerful than talent
+📖 Manga I’m currently reading: *Gachiakuta*
+💡 Favorite quote: “O sucesso é a soma de pequenos esforços repetidos dia após dia.” — Robert Collier

 ---